moultonlab/moultonlab/content/authors/mahsa/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Undergraduate Researchers
+  - Researchers
 ---
-I'm a 4th-year undergraduate student majoring in biology with a minor in statistics.
-I am interested in genetics and want to work in that field once I graduate.
-Outside of academics, I like to play video games and sports.
+Mahsa is an organic chemist and working on chemical modifications of PMOs to enhance delivery.
+She enjoys hiking, cooking, and travel!